UK’s CMA clears Amazon’s 16% Deliveroo stake, says COVID-19 impact less severe than initially thought – TechCrunch

 The decision only relates to this investment, not to further financial tie-ups between the two, it added: “This decision reflects the 16% shareholding that Amazon is acquiring at the present time,” the CMA notes.
 “Were Amazon to acquire a greater level of control over Deliveroo, in particular by making a full acquisition of the company, this could trigger a further investigation by the CMA.”

+Amazon and Deliveroo have not disclosed the value of its 16% stake, nor Deliveroo’s most current valuation.
+It was last valued at $1.92 billion in November 2017, and our sources tell us that the deal valued the company at around $2 billion (in other words, largely flat compared to its valuation in 2017) but that it’s likely that if it raised now it would probably be up at around $3 billion or more given business growth in recent months.

-The deal comes about two months after the CMA initially indicated that it would be giving a nod to the investment, although — in a weird shift — in that period the reasons for approving it have changed.
+The deal comes about two months after the CMA initially indicated that it would be giving a nod to the investment, although — in a weird shift — in the interim period the reasons for approving it have changed.

 Back in April, the CMA said that the impact of COVID-19 would have meant that without Amazon’s cash, Deliveroo would have gone bust.
 Now, however, it has changed its tune, saying that the impact of the health pandemic was not as strong as initially thought on the startup’s business.